f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

    arbitrarily defined.
 For this lab, enter :red:`12:12:12:12:12:12`.

 -  **VLAN** - this defines the interface connecting the F5 to the TAP service.
-Click :guilabel:`Create New` and provide a unique name (ex.
+Click :red:`Create New` and provide a unique name (ex.
    :red:`TAP_in`).

 -  **Interface** - select the :red:`1.7` interface without a tag.